homoroselaps/DV2557/WumpusWorld/README.md

 These parameters work for all maps quite well, meaning that the agent always finds the gold.
 However, this performance does not seem to be very stable.
 During the development process we often encountered non optimal solutions or very long run time if the agent was not able to find the gold with slightly different reward functions, values for `explorationCount` or `epsilon`.

 # Logic based solution

 ## Introduction

+The logic-based agent creates a knowledge base of everything that is known.
+Based on this, it makes decision on what to do next.

-This document will explain:
+This chapter will explain:

-* how we represent and implement an internal model of the environment (package `wumpusworld.aiclient.model`)
+* how we represent and implement an internal model of the environment (package `wumpusworld.aiclient.model`),
-* how we make assumptions (we optimize first order logic by introducing *actions*)
+* how we make assumptions (we optimize first order logic by introducing *actions*),
-* how assumption-making is implemented in our solution (package `wumpusworld.aiclient.assumptionmaking`)
+* how assumption-making is implemented in our solution (package `wumpusworld.aiclient.assumptionmaking`),
+* how the agent's decision-making process works and how this is implemented.

 ## Internal Model of the Environment